SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/mail-flow-rule-procedures.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/20/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: e7a81372-b6d7-4d1f-bc9e-a845a7facac2
-description: "Learn how to create, view, modify, delete, import, and export mail flow rules (transport rules) in Exchange 2016."
+description: "Summary: Learn how to create, view, modify, delete, import, and export mail flow rules (transport rules) in Exchange 2016."
 ---

 # Procedures for mail flow rules in Exchange 2016

-Learn how to create, view, modify, delete, import, and export mail flow rules (transport rules) in Exchange 2016.
+ **Summary**: Learn how to create, view, modify, delete, import, and export mail flow rules (transport rules) in Exchange 2016.

 Mail flow rules (also known as transport rules) identify and take action on messages that flow through your Exchange organization.
 For more information about mail flow rules, see [Mail flow rules in Exchange 2016](mail-flow-rules.md).